 If so, I would like to believe that Hans’ heart whispered back,

 I believe with all my heart that the Lord has a purpose for what happened to Hans.
 I do not need to know right now what it is because I will see the whole picture when I get to Glory.
 I would like to know now, but I do not demand to know now.
 I trust Almighty God was working the night of the crash and that He is working now.
 I trust He will reward Hans as He sees fit.
-Being present with Him is reward enough.
+Being present with the Lord is reward enough.

 I cannot remember the source but, years ago, I heard the following quote on the radio and it stuck with me.
 It was a program dealing with infant loss and miscarriage and it went something like this: